hajush/sqwatch/README.md

 The SQWATCH_SONAR_BRANCH_PREFIX is used to match all feature or future branch prefixes to count as 'upcoming' since they are not yet in the main branch(es).

+The SQWATCH_THRESHHOLD_* environment variables are optional and allow notification messages to be limited only to the indicated priority and above.
+For example, if SQWATCH_THRESHHOLD_CODESMELL is set to CRITICAL then only BLOCKER and CRITICAL priority codesmell notifications will be generated with the REST API call /newupcoming/{teams}.

 ```text/x-sh
 export SQWATCH_DB_URL=<db url, e.g. jdbc:postgresql://localhost:5432/sqwatch>
 export SQWATCH_DB_USER=<db user account name here>